 Every Community Councillor requires to complete and sign a declaration accepting the office of community councillor and undertaking to fulfil the duties to the best of their ability and to meet the code of conduct in Appendix 4 to this Scheme.

-Elected Member

-A person who is elected at an Ordinary Election in line with the required eligibility criteria as outlined at Section 6.6.
-Elected Members will have full voting rights at meetings and will serve until the next ordinary election.
+Elected Member A person who is elected at an Ordinary Election in line with the required eligibility criteria as outlined at Section 6.6.
+Elected the next ordinary election.